mjit584/2019/content/pages/story1/gov-birthrite-int.md

             <div class="slide-image">
               <img class="slide-img-stats slide-img slide-img-expiration" src="assets/baby.svg" alt="Baby">
               <div class="slide-txt">
-                <p>In order to get citizenship for a baby born in Colombia by Venezuelan parents, one of the parents has to have residency documentation, or the special stay permit known as PEP.</p>
+                <p>In order for citizenship to be granted to a baby born in Colombia by Venezuelan parents, one of the parents must have either documentation of residency or a special stay permit, known as the PEP.</p>
-                <p>Many Venezuelans have missed the PEP applications and stayed in other forms of documentation, and their new born babies become stateless.</p>
+                <p>Many Venezuelans have missed the PEP application deadline, and remain in the country under other forms of documentation, but their newborn babies are considered "stateless," as the parents cannot claim Colombian citizenship for their child.</p>
               </div>
             </div>
           </div>